-The Sorensen Institute’s flagship Political Leaders Program (PLP) is a leadership development program designed for residents of Virginia already engaged in the political, civic, business, nonprofit or governing life of their locality, region or the Commonwealth.
+The Sorensen Institute’s flagship Political Leaders Program (PLP) is a leadership development program for people in the public, private, nonprofit sectors who live or work in Virginia.
+Ideal applicants are people with 10+ years of career experience who are already engaged in the political, civic, business, nonprofit or governing life of their locality, region or the Commonwealth.
+Applications for the 2024 PLP will be available in mid-September with a November 13, 2023, deadline.
 Apply to the next PLP program.

 GOALS OF PLP

-PLP helps to develop skills, knowledge, experiences and professional relationships that enable participants to
+PLP develops skills, knowledge, experiences and professional relationships that enable participants to

 - Have a greater impact on public policy in the Commonwealth of Virginia